olivebishop/olivebishop/README.md

 Now I'm Full Stack developer, a freelancer at upwork and Ajira Kenya also a student at INSTITUTE OF SOFTWARE TECHOLOGIES

 💻   More About Me
-🎓   I’m currently learning PHP, PYTHON, JAVA, REACT JS.
+🎓   I’m currently learning PHP, JAVA, REACT JS.
 👯   I’m looking forward to collaborate on any Open Source project which I consider interesting or useful.
 🎓   2022 Goals: Create more content, Create Open Source projects 🛠    Tech Stack